 #1 – Insufficient Evidence of a Genuine Relationship

-• A significant age difference between you
+• A significant age difference

 • Practicing different religions

-• Having distantly different cultures
+• Having significantly different cultures

 • No common language